Portsoken

 Portsoken, traditionally referred to with the definite article as the Portsoken, is one of the City of London, England's 25 ancient wards, which are still used for local elections.
-Historically an extra-mural ward, lying east of the former London Wall, the area is sometimes considered to be part of the East End of London.
+Historically an extramural ward, lying east of the former London Wall, the area is sometimes considered to be part of the East End of London.
 The ward is about 5 hectares in area.

-In everyday speech, the Portsoken, which is mainly oriented north-south, is referred to as Aldgate, this applies especially to the central area where the A11 road becomes known as Aldgate High Street as it passes through the ward.
+Portsoken contains Aldgate tube station.
+In everyday speech, the Portsoken ward, which is mainly oriented north–south, is referred to as Aldgate.
+This applies especially to the central area where the A11 road becomes known as Aldgate High Street as it passes through the ward.

 History

 John Stow's Survey of London records that the "soke" – in this context the right to extract fines as a source of income – (later "liberty") was granted in the time of Saxon king Edgar the Peaceful, east of Aldgate to a guild of knights, the Cnichtengild, in exchange, essentially, for regular jousting.
 Norman kings confirmed these rights but later the land was voluntarily transferred to the Priory of the Holy Trinity by the descendants of the guild.